 Japan may be known as the land of cute things, but beneath the surface lies the horrifying truth...
 Japan is home to some of the most terrifying animals on the planet.
-And that's why today I tell you about the 5 most horrifying animals in Japan.
+That's why today I tell you about the 5 most terrifying animals in Japan.

 Goblin Sharks (Goblin Shark)

-Say hello to our goblin shark, known in Japanese as mitsukurizame or tenguzame The word tengu refers to a mythical creature with a long nose.
+Say hello to our mitsukurizame, known in Japanese as mitsukurizame or tenguzame.
+The word tengu refers to a mythical creature with a long nose.
 These sharks can also be found outside of Japan.
-However, their highest capture rate is found in Japan even though most of these encounters are accidental.
-They live in the depths of the ocean at a depth of 1,200 meters and can have a size of approximately 6.2 meters and can weigh up to 210 kg.
+However, the highest capture rates of them are found in Japan, even though most of these encounters are accidental.
+They live in the depths of the ocean at a depth of 1,200 meters and can grow to approximately 6.2 meters long and weigh up to 210 kg.

 (photo at the beginning of the article)